Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Methodological framework

+We now discuss the EBM training algorithm and position it relative to other similar methods.
+By preserving an additive structure, this algorithm ensures a meaningful correspondence between its predictions and Shapley values.

-\subsection{Fitting shape functions with a cyclic boosting algorithm}
+\subsubsection{Fitting shape functions with a cyclic boosting algorithm}

-The EBM algorithm \citep{caruana_intelligible_2015, nori_interpretml_2019} is a fast implementation of the model~\eqref{eq:GAM-2D}, using bagged-boosted shallow CART trees as shape functions.
-It is a glass box model, i.e. an intrinsically interpretable machine learning model.
-By its construction, the EBM algorithm ensures accurate local predictions and, in particular, accounts for rare observations.
-The training procedure for this model is based on a cyclic boosting algorithm, similar to that proposed by \citet{wick_cyclic_2019}.
+\citet{nori_interpretml_2019} proposed an efficient implementation in \texttt{Python} of this framework, based on bagged and boosted shallow CART trees to estimate the shape functions $f_j$ or $f_{(j_1,j_2)}$ in~Eq.~\eqref{eq:GAM-2D}.
+By construction, the EBM algorithm yields accurate local predictions and is particularly well suited to capture the effects of rare observations.

+The training procedure for EBM is based on a cyclic boosting algorithm, similar to that proposed by \citet{wick_cyclic_2019}.
 The cyclic boosting algorithm is an iterative procedure that relies on a cyclic coordinate descent algorithm \citep{wright_coordinate_2015,luenberger_linear_2021}, in which each shape function associated with a feature $X_j, j = 1, \ldots, p$, is fitted at one time in a round-robin fashion using a low learning rate.
 Contrary to usual boosting algorithms \citep{breiman_random_2001} where all features are considered simultaneously, this procedure ensures that the order in which the features are estimated does not matter and limits the effects of collinearity.

 \paragraph{Binning procedure} The cyclic boosting algorithm involves segmenting each feature into $K$-bins.
 Continuous features are discretized using either a quantile-based or equi-distribution approach to ensure bins of equal size.
 For categorical variables, the bins correspond to their distinct categories.
 For bivariate variables resulting from the interaction of two features, the bins represent the interactions of the bins of the two combined variables.
 Let $b_{j,k}, \; k \in \{1, \ldots, K\}$ denote the $k$-th bin associated with the $j$-th feature $X_j$.
 For each bin, we calculate its weight $w_{j,k}$ as the number of observations included in this bin.
 The number $K$ of bins is identical for each univariate feature.
 Note that the bins are not updated during the training procedure.